NicholasMorris-1/TideScript/README.md

 opam install dune menhir ounit2 eval $(opam env)
 ```
+You can replace \<TideScript\> with whatever description you would like, and 4.14.2 with a different compiler version if you so chose.
 ### Nix users
 There is a nix shell in the root directory you can use.

+## Running Scripts

 You may need to run ```eval $(opam env)``` each new session depending on how you installed/initialised opam.